akkadotnet/akka.net/docs/articles/networking/serialization.md

 ### HyperionSerializerSetup

-This behavior can also be implemented programatically by providing a `HyperionSerializerSetup` instance during `ActorSystem` creation.
+This behavior can also be implemented programmatically by providing a `HyperionSerializerSetup` instance during `ActorSystem` creation.

 ```csharp
 #if NETFRAMEWORK